-Brachytherapy is a treatment for cancer.
-Implants are used that attack the tumor from inside the body.
+Brachytherapy uses small implants to treat cancer.
+These implants attack the tumor from inside the body.
 This treatment can help slow the growth of a tumor.
-It can help relieve pain and other symptoms caused by the tumor.
+It can also help relieve pain and other symptoms caused by the tumor.

 How brachytherapy works

-This treatment uses small implants (also called sources).
-They are placed into the tumor or nearby tissue.
+This treatment uses small implants that give off radiation.
+These implants are also called sources.
+The sources are placed into the tumor or nearby tissue.
 Sources give off radiation.
 With low-dose rate (LDR) brachytherapy, the implants stay in the body for hours or days and then are removed.
 With high-dose rate (HDR) brachytherapy, the implants stay in the body for several minutes and then are removed.
 With permanent brachytherapy, implants that give off a low dose of radiation are used.
 They are not removed.
 With time, the radiation lessens, then stops completely.

 Possible side effects of brachytherapy

-Prepare as you have been told.
-Tell your doctor about all medications you take.
-This includes over-the-counter drugs.
-It also includes herbs, and other supplements.
+Your healthcare provider will tell you what to do to prepare for the procedure.
+Follow the directions closely.
+Tell your healthcare provider about all medicines you take.
+This includes over-the-counter medicines.
+It also includes herbs, vitamins, and other supplements.
 You may need to stop taking some or all of them before the procedure.
-You may need to stop taking aspirin and NSAIDs.
-These can cause bleeding problems.
+For example, you may need to stop taking aspirin because it can cause bleeding problems.
 Also, follow any directions you’re given for not eating or drinking before the procedure.

 The type of cancer you have, its location, and other factors will determine your treatment schedule.
 You may go home after treatment.
 Or you may stay in the hospital for one or more nights.

-Before the procedure begins: An IV line is put into a vein in your arm or hand to give fluids and medications.
-To keep you free of pain during the procedure, you will be given anesthesia.
-This medication makes you numb, drowsy, or completely asleep.
+Before the procedure begins: Depending on how the implant is placed, a small tube called an IV may be put into a vein in your arm or hand to give you fluids and medicines.
+To keep you free of pain during the procedure, you may be given anesthesia.
+This medicine makes you numb, drowsy, or completely asleep.

-During the procedure: A delivery device, such as a needle, is placed into the cancer site.
+During the procedure: A device to carry the implant to the proper place is placed into the cancer site.
+This can be a needle or a small tube.
 The device may be passed through a nearby opening in the body, such as the vagina or rectum.
-Or, an incision may be made in the skin.
-Implants are then passed through the delivery device into or near the cancer site.
+Or, a small cut (incision) may be made in the skin.
+Implants are then passed through the device into or near the cancer site.
 The implants are placed by hand or machine.
 X-rays, ultrasound, or another imaging test may be used to ensure correct placement.

-With LDR, the implants and delivery device stay in place for hours to days.
+With low dose brachytherapy, the implants and device stay in place for hours to days.
 You remain in the hospital during this time.

-With HDR, the implants are put in once a day for several minutes, then removed.
-The implant tube may be removed after each treatment session.
+With high dose brachytherapy, the implants are put in once a day for several minutes, then removed.
+The device may be removed after each treatment session.
 Or it may remain in place.
 You may go home between treatments.
 Or you may stay in the hospital until all treatment sessions are done.